“The Power Of Faith” Or The Goodness Of God?

 “The Power Of Faith”

-Recently I shared the stories from last week’s post with a few people I met at a snack bar.
-Some of them had been healed weeks before when I first met them, or tangibly felt God’s presence like a weight coming on them.
+Recently, I shared the stories of remarkable recoveries from last week’s post with a few people I met at a snack bar.
+Some of them had been healed weeks before when I first met them or tangibly felt God’s presence like a weight coming on them.

-Their response to these testimonies was something like “Yes, the power of faith is real.”
-I have heard different people respond in a similar way, and for some reason it really bothered me.
+Their response to these testimonies was, “Yes, the power of faith is real.”
+I’ve heard different people respond similarly, and for some reason, it bothered me.

 I didn’t know why at first.
-I believe that faith is extremely important, as you may have seen in some of my recent posts.
+I believe faith is extremely important, as you may have seen in my recent posts.
 So what was the problem?
 I went home and started to think about it.

 Then I realized what felt so wrong.

-Jesus didn’t just say “Have faith”.
+Jesus didn’t just say “Have faith.”
 He said “Have faith in God.”
-(Mark 11:22) I was so happy with these miracles because of the revelation of Jesus that came through them.
-They showed God’s heart and God’s goodness.
-That was the point that I wanted people to get.
+(Mark 11:22) I was so happy about those miracles because I saw Jesus in them.
+The miracles demonstrated God’s nature and goodness.
+That was what I wanted people to see.

 But they missed the point.
-They came away with “the power of faith”.
+They came away with “the power of faith.”
 It was sad.
-The power of faith was impersonal.
+The “power of faith” is impersonal.

-The kind of faith that Jesus talked about was not just becoming convinced that something would happen.
-It was not just supercharged human willpower or “mind over matter”.
-This was not the same faith that practitioners of Macumba or Spiritism had.
-It came from a revelation of God’s goodness.
-It was a faith that was empowered by grace.
+The kind of faith Jesus taught was not just becoming convinced that something would happen.
+It wasn’t merely supercharged human willpower or “mind over matter.”
+It wasn’t the same faith that practitioners of spiritism have.
+Faith in God comes from a revelation of God’s goodness.
+It is supernaturally empowered by grace.

 I wasn’t convinced that anything would happen.
 I didn’t have faith in my faith.
 I felt like it was too weak.
 But I was absolutely convinced that God wanted to heal people.
 I had a revelation of his nature.
-Even when nobody was healed at first, laying hands on people gave me flashbacks of the healings I had seen at the conference, and I would sometimes start laughing or crying.
-And I didn’t even feel like I had faith yet, but miracles started to happen.
+Even when I didn’t see anybody healed at first, laying hands on people gave me flashbacks of the healings I had seen at the conference, and I would sometimes start laughing or crying.
+I didn’t even feel like I had faith yet, but miracles started to happen.

 I began to have faith without feeling like I did.
 I wasn’t focusing on what wasn’t happening.
 My heart was overwhelmed by God’s goodness.
 To have faith in God is to behold his glory.
 We have faith in God when, in the eyes of our hearts, his goodness is far greater than anything else we behold.
 Our attention is captured by the nature of God.

-You can feel very weak and helpless in a natural sense, and yet come to a place of faith.
-In spite of all weaknesses, you are not relying on yourself, but on God.
+You can feel weak and helpless in a natural sense and yet come to a place of faith.
+Despite all weaknesses, you are not relying on yourself, but on God.
 You are weak, but you are relying on Him.
 Look at this scripture passage:

 2 Corinthians 1:8-10 (NRSV) We do not want you to be unaware, brothers and sisters, of the affliction we experienced in Asia; for we were so utterly, unbearably crushed that we despaired of life itself.
 Indeed, we felt that we had received the sentence of death so that we would rely not on ourselves but on God who raises the dead.
 He who rescued us from so deadly a peril will continue to rescue us; on him we have set our hope that he will rescue us again